honpong/AprilTag-Win/docs/OVERVIEW.md

 pose denoted by the small red cloud around V1.
 This process continues to iterate and refine both feature locations and camera pose.

+Tracked features can at times be completely out of sync with what's being modeled.
+Examples of these **outliers** include:

+- Vision feature located in a moving object rather than the static (rigid) scene.
+- A foreground and background object appearing to intersect in the image and thus forming a feature which then appears to move/crawl in the image as the viewpoint changes and this **occlusion** moves.

+Identifying and quickly throwing out outlier data is critical to maintaining the robustness of the filter.
+A technique called **1pt RANSAC** is being considered which randomly picks a single state variable (always a vision feature?), runs it through the filter and checks to see which state agrees (inliers) and which state disagrees (outliers) based on some threshold.
+"Agreement" is already provided by the covariance matrix.
+Since it's possible the one point was itself an outlier, this is repeated a few times since the risk of picking say 3 outliers in a row, especially ones that all agree, is remote.

 <a name="vision-features-ekf">
 ## Vision Features and EKF Code Flow Overview

-The below diagram shows the RC 6DoF code flow for vision features and how this ties into the EKF.
+The below diagram shows the flow for vision features and how this ties into the EKF.
 The code flow is sequential and follows the numbering shown.
 However, the diagram shows that from a dependency perspective, 2 of the 3 parts of tracking could actually be done earlier.
 It also shows step "9: Compute Prediction Covariance" could most likely be done before tracking since tracking is all about getting a new vision measurement.
 The dependency tracking will become important as we look to accelerate functions by exploiting parallel execution.

 Steps 1-12 are the path from getting a new vision image frame to when that image frame can result in an update to the camera pose.